JackSoby/walden/README.md

 <img src="assets/Screenshot 2023-12-11 at 11.57.38 AM.png" title="hover text">

 ### Messaging
-When a create, update, or delete action happens, the system will always a return a sucess or failure message.
+When a create, update, or delete action happens, the system will always a return a success or failure message.
+#### Error
 <img src="assets/Screenshot 2023-12-11 at 12.27.16 PM.png" title="hover text">

+#### Success
 <img src="assets/Screenshot 2023-12-11 at 12.22.39 PM.png" title="hover text">

 ### Feature Files